-The car market has been in constant turmoil in the past few years.
+The Buying a car market has been in constant turmoil in the past few years.
 New cars were not built at the same rate, and individual components, especially technology components, have been in short supply.
 As inflation has grown during the same period, many new cars are now selling for over MSRP, dealer packages are adding thousands of dollars, and used car values rival their original prices when sold new.

 Do your research